Marchwiel

 Marchwiel had a station on the Wrexham and Ellesmere Railway.
 The station closed in 1962, when the Wrexham and Ellesmere Railway closed to passengers.

+Its name is standardised as Marchwiel in both Welsh and English.

 Governance

 An electoral ward in the same name exists.
 This ward includes Erbistock and at the 2011 census had a total population of 2,371.